bugzilla/bugzilla/docs/en/rst/installing/mariadb.rst

 Create the Database
 ===================

 You need to create a database for Bugzilla to use.
-Run the :file:`mariadb` (or :file:`mysql`) command-line client and enter:
+Run the :file:`mariadb` command-line client and enter:

 ::
     CREATE DATABASE IF NOT EXISTS bugs CHARACTER SET = 'utf8';